pantsbuild/actions/init-pants/README.md

 configure the other remote caching options in `pants.ci.toml` or similar as described in [remote caching](https://www.pantsbuild.org/2.20/docs/using-pants/remote-caching-and-execution/remote-caching#github-actions-cache).

+`get-pants-version`: This is used to override the version of scie-pants downloaded by `get-pants.sh`.
+The default is the latest version.
+To specify a version set this to a release, e.g. `0.12.0`.

 `gh-host`: This is used to add an enterprise GitHub host for API calls instead of `github.com`.

 `gha-cache-key`: This is used to create the GHA cache keys for pants' `lmdb_store`